Mike Thompson (American football)

-Mike John Thompson (born December 22, 1971) is a former defensive tackle in the National Football League.
-Thompson was drafted in the fourth round of the 1995 NFL Draft by the Jacksonville Jaguars and played that season with the team.
-The following season, he was a member of the Cincinnati Bengals, but did not see any playing time during the regular season.
+Mike John Thompson (born December 22, 1971) is an American former professional football defensive tackle in the National Football League (NFL).
+Thompson was selected by the Jacksonville Jaguars in the fourth round of the 1995 NFL draft and played with that team for a season.
+The following season, he instead played for the Cincinnati Bengals, but did not see any playing time during the regular season.
 After playing the following season with the Bengals he played two more with the Cleveland Browns.
 He was also a member of the Browns during the 2001 NFL season, but once again did not see any playing time.